willdurand/willdurand.github.io/publications.md

 tagline: Papers I wrote.
 ---

-You may also look at my [DBLP
-entry](http://dblp.uni-trier.de/pers/hd/d/Durand:William.html).
+Since January 2013, I am a PhD student at Michelin.
+I am conducting my research work in the software testing field, and I focus on Model-based Testing but also on formal model inference.
+You can find my publications below, and you may also have a look at my [DBLP entry](http://dblp.uni-trier.de/pers/hd/d/Durand:William.html).

 ---